metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 days.
 It confirms the address during setup only when ``email_confirmed`` was false or omitted.

+Subscribers to the ``user.created`` webhook event receive it for the new account; the event carries no email address.
+The address is announced with a ``user.updated`` event instead, emitted when the user confirms it during setup, or immediately after ``user.created`` when ``email_confirmed`` was true and there is nothing left for the user to confirm.

 When ``scope`` is omitted, no OAuth tokens are issued and the response contains only ``user_id``, ``username``, ``email``, and ``email_confirmed``.
 Access and refresh tokens are credentials and must be stored securely.
 The refresh token